2023 Best Value Economics Bachelor's Degree Schools in Connecticut

 Yale undergraduate students pay an average of $59,950 in in-state tuition and fees each year.
 On average, economics graduates from Yale take out $16,376 in student loans while working on their Bachelor's Degree.

-With a ranking of #6, Trinity College did quite well on this year’s best value schools for economics students working on their bachelor’s degree.
+Trinity College came in at #6 in this year’s edition of the Best Value Economics Bachelor’s Degree Schools in Connecticut ranking.
 Located in the medium-sized city of Hartford, Trinity Bantams is a private not-for-profit school with a small student population.

 In-state tuition fees for undergraduate students at Trinity Bantams are $61,370 per year.
 On average, economics graduates from Trinity Bantams take out $20,683 in student loans while working on their Bachelor's Degree.